 “Mother lake, I feel very sad for you because not everyone takes care of your gifts, thank you for the life you give us because through water you freshen our being”

-My naive excitement of finding a text written by a tz’utujil woman in her language—which to me took archeological dimensions—vanished gradually as I read the expressed sadness in Andrea’s text.
+My naive excitement of finding a text written by a Tz’utujil woman in her language—which to me took archeological dimensions—vanished gradually as I read the expressed sadness in Andrea’s text.

 We either gathered or went alone, but it was important to us to meet the lake, so we set out to bathe in it every day.
-Deep inside, it was a way of asking for permission to speak about her, The Grandmother, it was a poetic action to get to know each other.
+Deep inside, it was a way of asking for permission to speak about her, "The Grandmother", it was a poetic action to get to know each other.
 While I was bathing in the lake, the image of that woman hiding her face, slowly dying alone, was very present in me.
 Feelings of anger, sadness and hope traced my body as I floated in her waters, and at the same time I wondered who I was to her.
-Am I part of the problem, and invader or am I a friend?
+Am I part of the problem, an invader or am I a friend?
 I felt that I was entering her territory, yet, surrounded by the high mountain tops that shaped this majestic being, I didn’t feel rejected.
 Her waters revitalized me constantly.
 Today I wonder how the dream looked like before the pollution, I wonder if anyone ever saw her face, and if they did, I wonder if they could put it into words, or just images.
 Will anyone ever see her face again?
 If that moment comes, perhaps it will be an opportunity to reconnect with the lake and, in this new socio-cultural context, reinvent our relationship into a fairer and deeper one.

-Inspired in the testimonies of the different people we met, we decided to make a tribute to The Grandmother and the tz’utujil oral culture, through images and texts, capturing everything in a photo-book that we entitled QA TEE Y A’, in english: Our Mother Water.
+Inspired in the testimonies of the different people we met, we decided to make a tribute to The Grandmother and the Tz’utujil oral culture, through images and texts, capturing everything in a photo-book that we entitled QA TEE Y A’, in english: Our Mother Water.
 With the aim of taking the images out of the virtual / mental space, where they risked getting trapped, we made them part of a physical library.
-In the end, the photobook was donated to The Museum of San Pedro La Laguna, with the intention of humbly contributing, from our perspective, to the tz’utujil culture of San Pedro La Laguna.
+In the end, the photobook was donated to The Museum of San Pedro La Laguna, with the intention of humbly contributing, from our perspective, to the Tz’utujil culture of San Pedro La Laguna.